Usage¶

 After building the augmented reference, we can detect transposon insertions

-in each sample using the imfusion-insertions
+in each sample using the imfusion-insertions command.
+This command

 essentially runs a gene-fusion aware aligner (either STAR or Tophat-Fusion,